Illinois Route 19: Wood Dale proposed underpass

 On November 16, 2006, aldermen in Wood Dale approved a plan to redesign the intersection of Irving Park Road and Wood Dale Road.
 The intersection is currently fully interconnected to railroad signals for the active Metra Milwaukee District/West Line tracks, creating a situation where vehicles on both roads may be at risk of being hit by oncoming commuter trains.
 In addition, freight trains emerge from the Canadian Pacific Railway's Bensenville freight railroad yard during off peak rush hours.
 After the $45 million reconstruction, Irving Park Road would have crossed underneath the railroad tracks further northwest from the current intersection.
 Two alternatives were advanced in a city council meeting: Alternate 2, which would move Irving Park Road slightly north, displace 18 businesses but have flood-plain and line-of-sight issues, and Alternate 2A, which would displace 47 homes and 13 businesses.

 The plan was killed in early March 2007 after local opposition to a Division Street extension through property owned by Holy Ghost Church.
 The city has since decided to investigate alternative safety measures at the intersection, including the addition of turn lanes and red-light cameras.

 Transportation

 The CTA services the 80 Irving Park between Inner Drive and Cumberland Avenue.
 The 9 Ashland, X9 Ashland Express and 54A North Cicero/Skokie Blvd serve the road for short segments.

-The following CTA lines service Irving Park Road:
+The following "L" and Metra lines service Irving Park Road: